Vehicle Weight Surcharge: How Heavy Cars and EVs Cost More to Insure in 2026

 Secure

-• Lower liability risk to others
+• Lower liability claim costs

 • Less occupant protection in crashes

-• Better occupant protection
+• Better occupant protection in crashes

 Farmers logo